joshwadd/Vehicle_detection/README.md

 ### Spatial Information

-Spatial information of the ima
+Spatial information of the image is ad

 ### Colour Histogram